How to give a house cleaning estimate: House cleaning estimate form

 Step 1: Visit your customer’s home

-It’s possible to give a home cleaning estimate over the phone, but it definitely won’t be as accurate as it would be if you saw the home first.
+We determined through our tests that it’s possible to give a home cleaning estimate over the phone, but it definitely won’t be as accurate as it would be if you saw the home first.

 Before you give your new customer a quote, it’s best to visit their home to ensure that you know what the house looks like, exactly what you’ll be cleaning, and to start developing your game plan.